 - September 2019: The survey will gather contextual information on school characteristics, the school's wider approach to English teaching and where English sits within the timetable.
 The survey will gather information on why the school has taken up EM.
-There will also be some key questions on teacher workload in this and subsequent rounds of the survey. - May 2020: In treatment schools, the survey will gather data on teachers experiences and views of implementation, key challenges encountered, adaptations made and the perceived benefits of English Mastery.
-Control schools will be asked to provide information on delivery of English lessons and any changes made to lesson plans and activities during the academic year. - May 2021: Schools will be asked to take part in this survey prior to pupil testing.
+There will also be some key questions on teacher workload in this and subsequent rounds of the survey. - May 2020: In treatment schools, the survey was meant to gather data on teachers experiences and views of implementation, key challenges encountered, adaptations made and the perceived benefits of English Mastery.
+Control schools were meant to be asked to provide information on delivery of English lessons and any changes made to lesson plans and activities during the academic year.
+Due to the Covid-19 pandemic, and resulting changes to schooling and teacher workload, the teacher workload survey planned for May 2020 will be replaced by a short teacher survey about delivery of remote learning English during school closures.
+It captures data on whether pupils are given home learning assignments, whether the work is marked and what resources teachers use to prepare for the lessons.

+May 2021: Schools will be asked to take part in this survey prior to pupil testing.
 In treatment schools, data will be collected on implementation, key challenges encountered, adaptations made and the perceived benefits of English Mastery.
 In addition, information on the cost of delivery and future sustainability will be sought.
 Control schools will be asked to provide information on delivery of English lessons and any changes made to lesson plans during the academic year.